-You will want to clean the filters anytime they begin to slow in flow or have any visible build up on the exterior of them.
+You will want to clean the filters anytime the flow rate slows down or have any visible scum on their exterior.
 Always prime the filters after cleaning them to rid of any air pockets within the filters.
 They are manufactured to sustain up to 100 cleanings in their lifespan.
 Proper cleaning is the key to the longevity of the filter’s lifespan.

 I Found Mold in My Berkey, Now What?

-Take the system apart and clean all small parts and pieces, as well as the stainless steel chambers with dish soap and warm water.
-DO NOT use any soap on the filters themselves.
+Take the system apart and clean all small parts and pieces and the stainless steel chambers with dish soap and warm water.
+Please DO NOT use any soap on the filters themselves.

 You can find more information on cleaning the system here.
-Once you have the system clean we would suggest scrubbing the Black Berkey filter elements with a 3M Scotch Brite pad or any similar gentle scrubbing tool for about 2-4 minutes under cool running water to remove any buildup from the surface of the filters.
-After you've scrubbed the filters you'll want to re-prime and reinstall them.
+Once you have the system clean, we suggest scrubbing the Black Berkey filter elements.
+Use a 3M Scotch Brite pad or any similar gentle scrubbing tool for about 2-4 minutes under cool running water to remove any build-up from the surface of the filters.
+After you've scrubbed the filters, you'll want to re-prime and reinstall them.
 You will want to run a pre-treated batch of water through the filters after this to ensure that they are clean.
-To create a pre-treated batch of water we recommend adding 16 drops of household bleach or iodine for every gallon of water being used and then letting it sit for 30 minutes.
+To create a pre-treated batch of water, we recommend adding 16 drops of household bleach or iodine for every gallon of water being used and then letting it sit for 30 minutes.
 You will then want to run this water through the system.
-The Black Berkey Purifiers have silver in them as proprietary media to ensure that no bacteria will grow within the filters.
+The Black Berkey Purifiers have silver in their proprietary media to ensure that no bacteria grow within the filters.
 You can find more information on cleaning the Black Berkey Purifiers here!

-After cleaning you will want to run the Red Dye test from the link here.
-This will tell you if the filers are working or if you will want to purchase another set.
+After cleaning your filters from mold, you will want to run the Red Dye Test.
+This will tell you if the filters are working or if you will want to purchase another set.
 All original Berkey filters should pass this test if set up correctly.

 What are the Floaters in My Berkey Water?

-Rest assured this is not to raise concern and the floaters are not harmful.
-They are minerals that were already in your water and now they are simply visible whereas they were previously invisible due to their suspension in an ionic form.
+Rest assured, this is not to raise concern, and the floaters are not harmful.
+They are minerals already in your water, and now they are visible, whereas they were previously invisible due to their suspension in an ionic form.